 Steps in the Mortgage Application Process

 Once you have determined that you are going to need mortgage financing, you can choose to work directly with a lender, or use the services of a mortgage brokerage and its licensed brokers and agents.
 You can work directly with many types of lenders such as banks and credit unions.
 Mortgage brokerages and their staff often have access to many of these same financial institutions.
-In addition, mortgage brokerages also have access to alternative, specialty, and private lenders, many of whom you can only access through a licensed professional (unless the lender holds a brokerage licence or is exempted from the requirement to do so).
+In addition, mortgage brokerages also have access to alternative, specialty, and private lenders, many of whom you can only access through a level 2 mortgage agent or mortgage broker (unless the lender holds a brokerage licence or is exempted from the requirement to do so).
 Mortgage, brokers and agents are licensed professionals who serve as intermediaries in the financing process, connecting you with the lender, and the lender with you.
 Mortgage brokerages (and their brokers/agents) have access to multiple lenders, and typically work on the borrower’s behalf to find a mortgage lender and product that suits your personal and financial circumstances.

 If you plan to use the services of a mortgage brokerage, broker or agent in Ontario, make sure they are licensed.
 As the regulator, FSRA is responsible for overseeing the mortgage brokering industry in Ontario.
 Licensed mortgage professionals have met specific education, experience and suitability requirements.

 Mortgage brokers or agents should provide you with information about their role, as well as other key aspects of the transaction, such as fees, services provided and the information you will be asked to provide.
 Be sure to ask questions and to get this information in writing.